winansks/Systems-Thinking-in-a-Bioeconomy_/Text_dft.md

 •	Designing systems for empathy means paying attention to informal flows (who talks to whom, who feels seen, who is excluded), to culture and voice, to role-design, to feedback from participants, and to adaptability over time.

-*8. 3 A Lens from Nikki Giovanni: Voice, Empowerment & Systemic Change*
+**8.3 A Lens from Nikki Giovanni: Voice, Empowerment & Systemic Change**

 Nikki Giovanni’s life and work offer rich inspiration for designing systems that value empathy, impact, voice, and change.
 Here are some design-inspired take-aways: